bastiStern/RoboND_Project4/README.md

 Because the weights used in this convolution are shared over the entire operation these network architecures are much more efficient than a regular Deep Neural Network.
 The general idea is, that the encoder looks a bit like a stepped pyramid and with each convolutional layer we climb on step up on this pyramid.
+With each additional layer in the encoder the network is able to gain a better understanding of the information in the image.
+For example in the first layer the network can detect lines.
+In the next layer it is able to detect simple geomatrical shapes like squares or circles.

 ## 1x1 Convolution Layer
 After the encoder a 1x1 Convolution Layer follows in the architecture of our FCN.
-In this part the data of the encoder is flattened by retaining the spatial information of the encoder.
+In this part the data of the encoder is flattened into two dimensions by retaining the location information of the encoder.
-This flattening process is essential for the classification of the data.
+This flattening process is essential for the pixelwise classification of the data.
+Unlike a Fully Connected Layer we feed the data in the 1x1 Convolution Layer to get a classification for each pixel in the image.
+A Fully Connected layer/network just gives us a resulting class like dog, cat, sausage.
 The 1x1 convolution layer is a simple convolution, with a kernel and stride of 1.

 ## Decoder